Freshwater Fish Gigging: Rivers, Streams, and Lakes

 Similar to flounder gigging, freshwater gigging is best accomplished in shallow water areas and works best with a trolling motor or fan pusher motor on an aluminum boat.
 Aluminum is recommended over fiberglass simply due to the higher abuse tolerance for the shallow water rocks and logs.

-You will still need some good lights that can cut through clear or murky water, which is why we strongly recommend our Swamp Eye Revamped lights.
+You will still need some good lights that can cut through clear or murky water, which is why we strongly recommend our Swamp Eye Lights.
 They are capable of changing via remote control from a bright white color to a warm white color with the touch a button.
 Don’t let some murky water ruin those days you took off work!!

 Freshwater vs. Saltwater: The Difference